SuperOffice/SDK-Doc/NetServer.Data.Access/Developer's Guide/Authentication/Authentication Overview.md

 ## Post Validator

 Each plugin can have a post-validator.
-Post-validators are called after a plugin resolves an identity and can block login if specific conditions are not met.
+Post-validator's are called after a plugin resolves an identity and can block login if specific conditions are not met.
 This can be used to block based on any available knowledge.

 The post-validator is interesting, for instance, where a company decided to have a policy stating that certain users are only allowed to log on during normal working hours.
 The plugin would then take the resolved identity, look at the clock and then return whether the user is able to login or not.